Dentistry

 What Pain Feels Like

-Pain tends to be sharper, more localized, and harder to ignore.
+Pain tends to be sharper, more localised, and harder to ignore.
 If you feel a jolt when biting down, or lingering sensitivity to hot or cold that lasts longer than a few seconds, you’re likely dealing with something more than just soreness.

 Pain When Chewing